rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/transfer-container-images.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Rancher Desktop provides `dockerd` and `containerd` as container engine options to manage containers.
-There are occasions when you might want to transfer the images from one container engine environment to other.
-Or You may have migrated to Rancher Desktop from a different container management application and might want to bring the local images from the previous application environment to the Rancher Desktop environment.
-This guide provides steps to transfer images using `save` and `load` commands.
+There are occasions when you might want to transfer the images from one container engine environment to the other.
+Or you may have migrated to Rancher Desktop from a different container management application and might want to bring the local images from the previous application environment to the Rancher Desktop environment.
+This guide provides steps to transfer images using the `save` and `load` commands.

 ### Steps